-The Geography-Geology Department is home to four majors, three minors, and one graduate program along with a well field and a field camp for students.
+The Department of Geography, Geology, and the Environment is home to four majors, three minors, and one graduate program along with a well field and a field camp for students.

 Students may earn B.A. or B.S. degrees in Geography.
 Students develop and exercise critical thinking, writing, and quantitative skills.
 The major curriculum provides a balance between traditional liberal arts and technical and analytical skills.
 Technical skills in cartography and GIS are especially popular among our students.